 Scholarship application materials that contain spelling and grammatical errors or lack a professional appearance are probably a scam.

 Making yourself aware of possible scholarship scams is the key here.
-If you are financially vulnerable and on the lookout for money for college education, you will most probably fall prey to these scammers.
-Educating yourself to the possibility of a scam is the first step.
+If you are financially vulnerable and on the lookout for money for a college education, you will most probably fall prey to these scammers.
+Educating yourself about the possibility of a scam is the first step.

 Giving out personal information like banking details, social security numbers, and credit card credentials to strangers over the phone is never a good idea.
 No matter how reasonable a person may sound, you should refrain from doing so.

 There may be chances that most fraudulent communications are verbal or over the phone.
 You must only trust written communication with verifiable facts.
-It's always a good idea to get offers, refund policies, scholarship terms, and conditions, or any other guarantees in written before trusting the source.
+It's always a good idea to get offers, refund policies, scholarship terms, and conditions, or any other guarantees in writing before trusting the source.
 Once you have all the information you need, verify the data for authenticity.

 You need to be wary of such approaches as college boards only release the information to colleges and other educational institutes.
 Most probably, these scammers got your data from a coded script that mines data on the Internet.
 They might feed you this information when they approach you through phone or email.

 They may ask you to seize the opportunity with quick action like transferring a nominal amount, register on their portal, or give out personal information.
 Your immediate response in such a case should be ignoring the call.

 You can approach a guidance counselor or the financial aid office of your schools with your concern.
 They can provide a better understanding of the legitimacy of the scholarship.
 It is advisable to bring a copy of all correspondence and communication specific to the suspected scam when you file the complaint.

-You can also include the notes you might have taken during the telephonic conversations with date and time, including the credentials of the person you spoke to.
+You can also include the notes you might have taken during the telephonic conversations with the date and time, including the credentials of the person you spoke to.
 Being as thorough as possible with the complaint is critical here.

-While most scholarships out there are legitimate, you need to be wary of the fraudulent ones.
-If you are approached for money, credit card details, social security numbers, or bank details, we suggest refraining from providing such information until you trust the source.
+While most scholarships out there are legitimate; you need to be wary of the fraudulent ones.
+If you get approached for money, credit card details, social security numbers, or bank details, we suggest refraining from providing such information until you trust the source.
 If you ignore such red flags, you will probably lose your money and maybe open the door for credit card fraud or identity theft.